-Accumulated sick leave benefits are recognized as a liability for the electric superintendent whose sick leave benefits are 50% vested and office administrator whose sick leave benefits are 50% vested.
+Accumulated sick leave benefits are recognized as a liability for the electric superintendent whose sick leave benefits are 50% vested and office administrator whose sick leave benefits are 75% vested.
+Office administrator retired and cashed out sick leave balance as of 12/31/2019.
 All other employee sick leave benefits are not recognized as liabilities since benefits do not vest.